lando/lando/docs/config/platformsh.md

 Note that the above is simply meant to be illustrative.

-### Redirect
+### Redirects

 Lando will currently not perform redirects specified in your `routes.yaml`.
 Instead it will provide separate `http` and `https` routes.

-Adding redirect support is being discussed in this ticket: https://github.com/lando/lando/issues/2509.
+Adding redirect support is being discussed in this ticket: <https://github.com/lando/lando/issues/2509>.

 ### Local considerations